Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @note
-The objective of this section is to load both a suitability map and a Digital Elevation Model (DEM) with `quetzal::geography::landscape` and prepare their integration into the simulation framework with `quetzal::expressive` by dynamically defining the friction and the carrying capacity of a cell as functions of the suitability and elevation value.
+The objective of this section is to load both a suitability map and a Digital Elevation Model (DEM) with `quetzal::geography::landscape` and prepare their integration into the simulation framework with `quetzal::expressive` and account for trans-oceanic dispersal events by dynamically defining the friction and the carrying capacity of a cell as functions of the suitability and elevation value.

+Drafting events, in the context of biological dispersal, refer to a phenomenon where organisms are carried across large distances by clinging to or being transported by other organisms, objects, or air currents.
+This can be thought of as a form of passive dispersal where an organism takes advantage of external forces to move beyond its usual range.

+The term "drafting" is borrowed from concepts in physics.
+In biology, this concept is applied to scenarios where organisms, often small and lightweight, catch a ride on other organisms (like birds, insects, or larger animals), objects (like debris), or wind currents.
+Drafting events can play a significant role in the dispersal of organisms, especially those with limited mobility.

+These drafting events provide an opportunity for organisms to reach new areas that they might not be able to access through their own locomotion.
+It's an interesting ecological phenomenon that highlights the intricate ways in which different species interact and influence each other's distribution and survival.

+The general idea is to define lambda expressions that embed stochastic aspects of the model, while preserving the callable interface `(space, time) -> double`.

 **Input**